BiLSTM-CNN-CRF for Sequence Labeling: A Tutorial

 gold_score = score_sentence(feats, tags)

-return forward_score - gold_scorepythonEvaluation and Testing#
+return forward_score - gold_scorepythonEvaluation#

 sentence = "Jay is from India."